-We recognise that academies and academy personnel are in a unique position in their care of children.
+At Waterton Academy Trust we recognise that academies and academy personnel are in a unique position in their care of children.
 The responsibility for all staff to safeguard pupils and promote their welfare, as stated in Section 175 of the Education Act (2002), is one that is central to our ethos, our policies, and our actions.
 All children are deserving of the highest levels of care and safeguarding, regardless of their individual characteristics or circumstances, and we are committed to applying this policy to ensure effective levels of safeguarding and care are afforded to all of our pupils.
 It is essential that all actions are taken first and foremost in the best interest of our pupils.
-This policy sets out guidance and procedures that our academy will follow to ensure appropriate action is taken in a timely manner to safeguard and promote the welfare of our pupils.
+This policy sets out guidance and procedures that all Waterton Academy Trust academies will follow to ensure appropriate action is taken in a timely manner to safeguard and promote the welfare of our pupils.
 Its contents are intended to be in accordance with all relevant Government guidelines and legislation, as well as the inter-agency procedures provided by our local authority safeguarding partners.